IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 A time step greater than one hour is a convenient way to reduce the load levels of the time scope.
 The moving average of the demand, upward/downward operating reserves, variable generation/consumption/storage, and ESS energy inflows/outflows over the time step load levels is assigned to active load levels (e.g., the mean value of the three hours is associated with the third hour in a trihourly time step).

+Generators can provide upward and downward operating reserves simultaneously.
+The upward and downward activation proportions define the amount of upward and downward operating reserves that will be deployed to produce energy.
+In case of having both upward and downward operating reserves, the activation of both may cancel the energy produced.

 Period
 ------